Shababnikim: Plot

+Season 1

 The story begins when Gedalya moves into their shared dorm room, as requested by Rabbi Bloch, the yeshiva’s supervisor, who hopes the group will help Gedalya open up.
 When their head rabbi, Rabbi Mordechai Bloch, dies in a tragic accident, his son inherits his position, but his educational approach clashes with the board’s.
 They appoint Rabbi Ashi Spitzer as a strict administrator, and after the friends inadvertently disrupt Spitzer’s relationship with donors, Spitzer expels Meir.
 In protest, the remaining trio launches a media campaign, which eventually leads Spitzer to reinstate Meir, though with conditions.

 In parallel, the friends seek matches through matchmaker Shlomi Zaks, who encourages them to appear as learned as possible.
 However, Avinoam dates Shira, a secular waitress, and Meir becomes involved with Ruth, the daughter of donors, despite a failed match attempt with Dov.
 Gedalya is courted by Dov’s sister, Deborah.

 At the season’s end, an intense conflict arises between Rabbi Bloch and Rabbi Spitzer, resulting in Spitzer firing Bloch, who then collapses from stress.
 Spitzer takes control of the yeshiva, but the four friends lead a rebellion that escalates to a tribunal with Rabbi Alter Cooper, who rules in their favor and reinstates Rabbi Bloch.
 However, to their surprise, Rabbi Bloch urges the group to leave the yeshiva for their own and the institution’s benefit.